Use this list to stock your pantry for easy baking—and always have the essential baking ingredients on hand to make all of your favorite recipes.

 - Whole-wheat and all-purpose flour usually cannot be use interchangeably, but they are similar.
 To use all-purpose in a recipe that calls for wheat flour, it often helps to add 2 more tablespoons to ensure the batter isn’t too wet.
 To use whole-wheat flour in a recipe that calls for all-purpose, it may help to add a little more milk.

-- To use Greek yogurt in a baking recipe that calls for regular yogurt, use the same amount but add 2 tablespoons milk to ensure the batter isn’t too wet.
+- To use Greek yogurt in a baking recipe that calls for regular yogurt, such as my Yogurt Muffins, use the same amount but add 2 tablespoons milk to ensure the batter isn’t too wet.

 - Set your timer for the lower end of the baking time in a recipe.
 Check for doneness by inserting a toothpick, or a cake tester, into the center (it should come out cleanly).
 If needed, add baking time in 1 to 2-minute increments.